gsprs-pku/gsprs-pku.github.io/index.markdown

            </tr>
 	   <tr>
 		<td>&nbsp;</td>
 		<td>Xie participated the National 1st Symposium Of Data Riven Earth Science Developmentiodes in Zhuhai, 5th Congress of China Geodesy and Geophysics in Wuhan, and 2023 EGU in Vienna, Austria.
-She also visited Institute of Geodesy and Geophysics, Chinese Academy of Sciences during her stay in Wuhan.</td>
+She also visited the Institute of Geodesy and Geophysics, Chinese Academy of Sciences during her stay in Wuhan.</td>
            </tr>
 	   <tr>
                 <td>3/2023</td>